rebelsky/sams-assorted-musings-reflections/double-majors-2018-05-xx.md

 ---

+These notes are from the _forthcoming musings_.
+I should consider whether there are any parts to put in the musing above.

+Double majors.
+Something the faculty are discussing and should be discussing.
+I support the availability of double majors, including double majors within a division.
+Why?
+We have small majors.
+An eight-course/32 credit major may be as small as a minor at some other institutions.
+[Insert normal disclaimer about hidden requirements.]
+And the idea of delving deep into more than one discipline can be a natural part of a liberal arts education.
+I'd prefer that the disciplines be very different, but I'm certainly willing to listen to arguments about why disciplines that are in the same division are different.
+Divisional classifications are arbitrary.
+I'd say, for example, that Classics and Studio Art are no nearer to each other than, say, CS and Economics, even though Classics and Studio Art are in the same division and CS and Economics are in different divisions.
+I see some benefit to having double majors as a recruitment tools.
+("Grinnell has compact majors, which allows you to delve deeply into two different disciplines.")
+I don't see double majors as our primary obstacle to our students having a broad liberal arts education.
+That said, I would certainly pair double majors with my proposed "Defend your liberal arts curriculum" approach, or anything else that encourages students to think more deeply about the goals and purposes of their liberal arts education and to demonstrate that they have achieved such an education.

+---

 [1] Grinnell's Tutorial is a small (12-13 students) seminar-style class that allows students to delve deeply into a topic while developing various college-level skills, particularly writing skills.